Examples of Nonallowable Conflict Situations

-- Situations in which the time or creative energy an employee devotes to extramural activities including those listed in the "Examples of Allowable Activities" appears substantial enough to compromise the amount or quality of his/her participation in the instructional, scholarly, and administrative work of the university itself.
+- Situations in which the time or creative energy an employee devotes to extramural activities including allowable activities, appear substantial enough to compromise the amount or quality of his/her participation in the instructional, scholarly, and administrative work of the university itself.

 - Activities (research projects, conferences, teaching programs, remunerative consulting agreements, etc.) for which employees are personally remunerated that involve, or might reasonably be perceived to involve, the university, its name, its laboratories, computers or other facilities and equipment.

 - Activities that violate or might reasonably be perceived to violate any of the principles governing research supported by funds administered through the university in so far as these principles are relevant to individual behavior.

 B. Activities that present such serious problems as to be incompatible with the university policies:

 - Situations in which the individual assumes responsibilities for an outside organization that divert his/her attention from university duties, or create other conflicts of loyalty.

 - Use for personal profit of unpublished information emanating from university research or other confidential university sources, or assisting in outside organization by giving it unreasonably exclusive access to such information; or consulting under arrangements that impose obligations that conflict with university patent policy or with the university's obligations to research sponsors.